JosueLara22/PicknPlace-for-Open_Manipulator/README.md

 ```sh
 roslaunch open_manipulator_controller open_manipulator_controller.launch usb_port:=/dev/ttyACM0 baud_rate:=1000000
 ```
-When the communication launch command is run, an overview of the parameters and nodes that are recognized by ROS is displayed.
-Then the Dynamixel motors are listed with their ID and model, as well as showing that the communication was successfully initiated.
+When the communication launch command has correctly run, an overview of the parameters and nodes that are recognized by ROS is displayed.
+The Dynamixel motors are listed with their corresponding ID and model, as well as showing that the communication was successfully initiated.
-Below is a screenshot of the communication instruction execution.
+Below is a screenshot of the communication instruction execution and displayed summary.

    <br />
 <div align="center">